 Eat More Fish

-Wild Chilled Catfish
+Premium Wild Caught Catfish

 Fresh.
 Chilled.
-Flat-out Delicious.
+Delicious.

-Limited Catfish was born as demand for authentic, wild-caught domestic seafood grows by leaps and bounds.
+Premium Wild Caught Catfish was born as demand for authentic, wild-caught domestic seafood grows by leaps and bounds.

 These catfish taste fresh and delicious because our fishermen and processors follow strict, best handling practices from the moment the catfish is harvested.